Symmetries as the guiding principle for flattening bands of Dirac fermions: Introduction

 In Sec. \ref{sec: applications of zvc} we apply our criterion to the analysis of two systems of interest: The first one is band flattening of TBG, where we show that the existence of an approximate particle-hole symmetry is necessary for the vanishing of the Dirac velocity.
 The second system is surface-states of 3D TIs under a periodic potential.
 We show for such systems that the Dirac velocity at charge neutrality can be made to vanish entirely by varying a $C_2$ symmetric potential.
 The resulting system might enable a platform for realizing strongly-interacting phases on the surface of a TI.

-The vanishing of the Dirac velocity may be the first step towards a further increase of the DOS that culminates in a perfectly flat band \cite{Tarnopolsky2019, ren2021wkb, PhysRevB.103.155150}.
+The vanishing of the Dirac velocity may be the first step towards a further increase of the DOS that culminates in a perfectly flat band \cite{Tarnopolsky2019, PhysRevB.103.165113, PhysRevB.103.155150}.
 The first example of a model that exhibits such a band was a toy model of TBG \cite{Tarnopolsky2019}.
 In Sec. \ref{sec: Exactly-flat bands} we extend the ideas raised by \cite{PhysRevB.103.155150} and our discussion of the vanishing Dirac velocity to discuss the symmetry requirements that are needed to obtain exactly-flat bands in general settings.
 We show that such flat-band Hamiltonians naturally arise in Dirac Hamiltonians with an external $SU(2)$ gauge field by tuning a small number of parameters.
 For Hamiltonians in class CI of the Altland-Zirnbauer classification \cite{Altland1997} we show that the flat-bands condition is equivalent to the vanishing of the Dirac velocity.
 For Hamiltonians with more general symmetries, we show that the flat bands can be found by considering the vanishing of the velocity in a modified version of the original Hamiltonian, which is in class CI.

-We employ our discussion of exactly flat bands in Sec. \ref{sec: applications of flat band models} where we discuss two new model Hamiltonians which realize such exactly-flat bands.
-The first is a continuum model with a $C_4$ symmetry, which can be thought of as a toy model of two TI surfaces with spin-flipping tunneling and an in-plane position-dependent magnetic field.
-The second is a quasi-crystalline generalization of the chiral TBG Hamiltonian.
-While the latter model does not have well-defined bands, we show it to host "magic angles" with an extensive degeneracy at charge neutrality.
+We employ our discussion of exactly flat bands in Sec. \ref{sec: applications of flat band models} where we discuss two new model Hamiltonians which realize such exactly-flat bands, along with an in-depth analysis of a recently-proposed model.
+The first example is a continuum model with a $C_4$ symmetry, which can be thought of as a toy model of two TI surfaces with spin-flipping tunneling and an in-plane position-dependent magnetic field.
+The second example is a model of a quadratic band-touching Hamiltonian first proposed by \cite{PhysRevResearch.4.043151}, on which our analysis can be used to prove analytically the existence of exactly-flat bands.
+The last model is a quasi-crystalline generalization of the chiral TBG Hamiltonian.
+While the latter model does not have well-defined bands, we show it to host ``magic angles" with an extensive degeneracy at charge neutrality.

 Sec. \ref{sec: discussion} concludes with a discussion of possible future directions.
 The appendices contain a more rigorous definition of our algebraic criterion, reviews of known results published elsewhere, technical proofs, and a discussion of edge cases that are not treated in the main text.